 - “In my previous position, I identified a major issue with inventory control.
-The system wasn’t keeping close enough track, and the company was short on product each month.
-By investigating 12 months of previous data, I was able to identify the problem and implement a new control measure which allowed us to track product more closely.
+The system wasn’t keeping close enough track, and the company was short on the product each month.
+By investigating 12 months of previous data, I was able to identify the problem and implement a new control measure which allowed us to track the product more closely.
 From that point forward, inventory was no longer an issue.”
-(Business Analyst Interview Questions Latest Updated (Jan) 2019)

-55. As a business analyst, what tools, you think are more helpful?_text]
+55. As a business analyst, what tools, you think are more helpful?

-The degree and frequency to which a management performs the analysis of a company decides the success or failure in a business.
+Answer: The degree and frequency to which management performs the analysis of a company decide the success or failure in a business.
 Using business analysis tools can help greatly in increasing productivity and efficiency of work which will lead to business success.
-Some of the tools which are popular and usually used by Business analyst are:
+Some of the tools which are popular and usually used by the Business analyst are:

-Microsoft Word : Microsoft word is another important tool which almost every business analyst uses.
-MS word is very handy in preparing requirements specification documents in absence of Requirement Management Tools.
+Microsoft Word: Microsoft word is another important tool that almost every business analyst uses.
+MS word is very handy in preparing requirements specification documents in the absence of Requirement Management Tools.
 Templates can be created for the documentation of software requirements.
-Through MS word you can even set preferred fonts, apply your company’s theme, embed external objects such as a Visio diagrams or Excel worksheets, etc.
+Through MS word you can even set preferred fonts, apply your company’s theme, embed external objects such as Visio diagrams or Excel worksheets, etc.